Former Children and Youth in Care

 Students can apply through their financial aid office.

-2. The Youth Education Assistance Fund (YEAF) is a non-repayable grant of up to a maximum of $5,500 per year.
+2. The Youth Educational Assistance Fund for former youth in care (YEAF) is a non-repayable grant of up to a maximum of $5,500 per year.
 Students between the ages of 19 – 24 can apply for this grant up to four times to help offset the cost of their education.

 To be eligible, you must also be: